Reemaa828/Linux_11_5/02.Embedded_Linux_Module/03.Kernel_Customization/Kernel_Customization.md

 ![Pasted image 20240801083014](https://github.com/user-attachments/assets/daa7797b-297e-4ecf-8d22-c738a05fa1c9)

-- The menuconfig reads the Kconfig (which is the default configuration of every directory in the kernel source). if a directory have Kconfig then this directory can be customized.
+- The menuconfig reads the Kconfig (which is the default configuration of every stack in the kernel). if a directory have Kconfig then this stack can be customized.

 use `make ARCH=<architectutre_target> CROSS_COMPILE=<toolchain_prefix> menuconfig`